stuttgart-things/docs/presentations/cicd-k8s.md

 [<img src="https://miro.medium.com/v2/resize:fit:1400/format:webp/0*fCDhhg4mTgqDxXzt.png" width="700"/>](https://www.sva.de/index.html) <!-- .element: class="fragment fade-up" -->

 This process of adding commits keeps track of your progress as you work <!-- .element: class="fragment fade-up" -->
-Commits also create a transparent history of your work that others can follow to understand what you’ve done and why <!-- .element: class="fragment fade-up" -->
+Commits also create a transparent history of your work that others can follow to understand what you've done and why <!-- .element: class="fragment fade-up" -->
 --
 ### /Push your changes
 A branch is not available to others unless you push the branch to your remote repository